Webinar: Impact of Public Health Emergencies (PHEs) on Sexual and Reproductive Health and Rights (SRHR) Services in Africa [30 October 2025]

 Why participate?

-Public health emergencies in Africa—ranging from Ebola, flood, hurricane, to the recent COVID-19 pandemic—have profoundly disrupted the delivery and accessibility of sexual and reproductive health and rights (SRHR) services.
-These crises often overwhelm fragile health systems, redirecting scarce resources and personnel away from essential SRHR care such as maternal health, contraception, safe abortion, and HIV services.
-The result is heightened risks of maternal mortality, unintended pregnancies, unsafe abortions, and gender-based violence.
+Fragile health systems were overwhelmed, with scarce resources and personnel diverted away from essential care, including maternal health, contraception, safe abortion, and HIV services.
+This led to heightened risks of maternal mortality, unintended pregnancies, unsafe abortions, and gender-based violence.

-Vulnerable women, adolescents and young people, and marginalised groups disproportionately bear the burden, as emergency measures exacerbate existing structural inequalities and barriers to care.
-Lockdowns, supply chain interruptions, and the classification of SRHR services as “non-essential” in some contexts further limited access.
-At the same time, emergencies also highlighted opportunities for innovation, including community-based delivery models and digital health platforms, which can strengthen resilience if integrated into long-term health system planning.
+Vulnerable women, adolescents, young people, and other marginalised groups bore a disproportionate burden as emergency measures deepened existing structural inequalities and barriers to care.
+Lockdowns, supply chain breakdowns, and the designation of SRHR as “non-essential” in some countries further restricted access to critical services.

-Understanding the impact of public health emergencies on SRHR services in Africa is therefore critical for building inclusive, rights-based, and resilient health systems that safeguard SRHR during crises and ensure continuity of care for vulnerable populations.
+Understanding the impact of public health emergencies on SRHR services is vital for building inclusive, rights-based, and resilient health systems in Africa.
+Safeguarding SRHR during public health crises ensures that vulnerable populations are not left behind, remain central to preparedness and response strategies, and that continuity of care is sustained.

 Discussion Highlights:

-- What are State obligations to realise SRHR during public health emergencies??
+- What are the State obligations to realise SRHR during public health emergencies?

-- How is Access to abortion and contraceptive services affected in times of public health crises?
+- How is access to abortion and contraceptive services affected during times of public health crises?

-- What are the Impacts of public health emergencies on healthcare workers and implications for SRHR services?
+- What are the impacts of public health emergencies on healthcare workers and SRHR services?

 Welcome and Introduction: Prof Ebenezer Durojaye, Centre for Human Rights, University of Pretoria